 Ayesha, trained as both barrister and solicitor, has had a diverse and illustrious career in law.
 Ayesha’s negotiating skills and litigation savvy, mastered during her training at a top City law firm, make her a formidable force.
 A supremely versatile lawyer, Ayesha marries razor-sharp expertise on complex financial matters with the empathy and common sense afforded by her own experience of divorce.
 Ayesha worked on expert research projects at the International Court of Justice in The Hague and at the UN (IAEA) Legal Division in Vienna and helped draft the nuclear energy Safety Convention.
 She qualified and worked initially as a finance solicitor at the global City law firm Linklaters (London, Moscow) and then at the New York law firm Weil, Gotshal & Manges in London.
 Ayesha is dual-qualified as a solicitor and barrister of the Inner Temple.
 She did pupillage at the leading professional negligence set, 4 New Square.
 Her training in matrimonial law was as a mini-pupil to Nicholas Mostyn (then QC), then as one of two assistants to Raymond Tooth at Sears Tooth, who hired her away from the Bar after working with her on her own divorce.
 Ayesha led the family law course at the 5* law school at Queen Mary, University of London.
 She set up her own specialist divorce and family law firm, Ayesha Vardag Solicitors, in 2005, from the spare room in her Islington home.
 The firm incorporated and became Vardags in 2010, by which point it had become the go-to firm for some of the weightiest divorce cases in the country.
 Ayesha has acted for and against heirs and heiresses, tycoons, international footballers and polo players, celebrities and royalty.
 She has been noted as acting in almost all of the biggest cases running through the family courts including:

-Her firm now has more than seventy members and five offices around the country.
+Her firm now has more than ninety members and five offices around the country.
 After establishing itself as the biggest family law presence in what is described as the “magic circle”, Vardags expanded to include private client, civil litigation and criminal defence departments and can now offer a bespoke solution for all her clients’ legal needs.

 Ayesha is a native English-speaker, is fluent in French and Italian, has conversational Spanish, and rusty Russian, Urdu and Portuguese.